chargerKong/learning_ros2_launch_by_example/README-en.md

 # learning-ros2-launch-by-example
 The repo is created for learning ros2 launch system due to the lack of detailed description of how to write the launch file.

-All of the examples could be run in foxy or galactic
+All of the examples could be run galactic

 ## Install